ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 This section uses [node-rdkafka](https://www.npmjs.com/package/node-rdkafka).
 See the npmjs page for troubleshooting instructions if the simulator installation fails.
 If problems persist, you can skip to the next section and manually upload the data.

 1. Download and unzip the [Jul 01 to Jul 31, ASCII format, 20.7 MB gzip compressed](ftp://ita.ee.lbl.gov/traces/NASA_access_log_Jul95.gz) log file from NASA.
-2. Clone and install the log simulator from [IBM-Cloud on GitHub](https://github.com/IBM-Cloud/kafka-log-simulator).
+2. Clone the log simulator from [IBM-Cloud on GitHub](https://github.com/IBM-Cloud/kafka-log-simulator) and Change to the simulator's directory
     ```sh
     git clone https://github.com/IBM-Cloud/kafka-log-simulator.git
+    cd kafka-log-simulator
     ```
     {: pre}
-3. Change to the simulator's directory and run the following commands to setup the simulator and produce log event messages.
+3. Run the following commands to setup the simulator and produce log event messages.
 Replace `LOGFILE` with the file you downloaded.
 Replace `BROKERLIST` and `APIKEY` with the corresponding **Service Credentials** used earlier.
 An example is provided.
     ```sh
     npm install
     ```